Skip to content

 1. Start a temporary PostgreSQL Docker container.

-2. Apply all migrations in migrations/ in filename order.
+2. Apply all migrations in migrations/ in natural sort order by filename.

 3. Analyze all queries in queries/.